 Check Your Lease Insurance Requirements

-Most commercial leases for licensed premises require specific insurance cover types and minimum limits.
-Check your lease carefully and ensure your policy meets or exceeds all requirements.
-Failure to maintain required insurance could breach your lease.
+Most commercial leases for licensed premises stipulate specific insurance types and minimum cover limits.
+Review your lease carefully and confirm your policy meets or exceeds every requirement.
+Failing to maintain the stipulated insurance could constitute a lease breach.

 7